cruxppc/cruxppc-ng-3.5/notes/wifinotes.md

    Setting DEV to the proper value is typically the only change you have to make to /etc/rc.d/wlan.

+   Runnning 'ifconfig -a' may help you determine the interface name for your wifi device.

-4) Add wlan to /etc/rc.conf to enable auto startup of wifi at boot.
+4) Optional:  Add wlan to /etc/rc.conf to enable auto startup of wifi at boot.
 It may display an ERROR during startup but should complete connection shortly after startup is complete.